Drive-by shooting suspect arrested in Whittier Heights

 When the victim’s vehicle reached the 4200 block of Roosevelt Way Northeast, shots were fired at the vehicle from the same silver sedan involved in the earlier altercation.

-Officers recovered evidence of a shooting from the scene and from the vehicle fired upon during the drive-by shooting.
+Officers recovered evidence of the shooting from the scene and the fired-upon vehicle.

 Tacoma shooting death treated as a homicide